rgarofalo/apds9960/docs/docs_APDS9960.rst

 APDS9960 Module
 *************

-This module contains the driver for APDS-9960, It's  features are Gesture detection,  Proximity  detection,  Digital  Ambient  Light  Sense (ALS) and Color Sense (RGBC)
+This module contains the driver for APDS-9960, It's  features are Gesture detection,  Proximity  detection,  Digital  Ambient  Light  Sense (ALS) and Color Sense (RGBC).

 The APDS-9960 is a serious little piece of hardware with built in UV and IR blocking filters, four separate diodes sensitive to different directions, and an I2C compatible interface
 (`datasheet <https://cdn.sparkfun.com/datasheets/Sensors/Proximity/apds9960.pdf>`_).
     ==================